 Minimum DSCR Ratio

-Most lenders look for a minimum DSCR of 1.20 to 1.25.
-However, some boutique or specialized lenders might entertain ratios as low as 1.15, especially if you have compensating factors like strong liquidity or secondary – DSCR criteria – secondary collateral.
+Most lenders look for a minimum DSCR of 1.20 to 1.25 under DSCR loan requirements.
+However, some boutique or specialized lenders might entertain ratios as low as 1.15, especially if you have compensating factors like strong liquidity or secondary collateral.
 The bottom line: your property must generate enough net income to comfortably cover debt obligations, with room to spare for contingencies.
+For a list of reliable options, check out our guide on DSCR lenders.

 Credit Score Benchmarks

-While DSCR loans revolve more around property income than personal financials, your credit score still matters.
+While DSCR loans revolve more around property income than personal financials, your credit score still matters for DSCR loan requirements.
 Many lenders impose a minimum credit score of around 620—though some prefer 680 or higher for the best interest rates and terms.
 A lower credit score doesn’t always disqualify you, but expect stricter terms or additional requirements, such as a higher down payment.

 Property Condition and Appraisal

-A comprehensive appraisal determines if the property’s current value (and potential rental income) justifies the loan size.
+A comprehensive appraisal determines if the property’s current value (and potential rental income) justifies the loan size under DSCR loan requirements.
 Additionally, the condition of the property (e.g., whether it’s turn-key or a fixer-upper) can influence the final approval.
 Properties in disrepair or that require significant renovations might need special consideration—or additional funds in escrow—before the lender feels comfortable providing DSCR-based financing.

 Expert Analysis: The Real Implications of DSCR Loans